Judeo-Christian Worldview

 The Address of the Hebrew Congregations in the cities of Philadelphia, New York, Charleston and Richmond.

+To the President of the United States.
 Sir,—It is reserved for you to unite in affection for your character and person, every political and religious denomination of men; and in this will the Hebrew congregations aforesaid yield to no class of their fellow-citizens.
 We have been hitherto prevented, by various circumstances peculiar to our situation, from adding our congratulations to those which the rest of America have offered on your elevation to the chair of the federal government.
 Deign then, illustrious sir, to accept this our homage.
 The wonders which the Lord of Hosts hath worked in the days of our forefathers, have taught us to observe the greatness of his wisdom and his might throughout the events of the late glorious revolution; and while we humble ourselves at his footstool in thanksgiving and praise in the blessing of his deliverance, we acknowledge you, the leader of the American armies, as his chosen and most devoted servant.
 But not to your sword alone is our present happiness to be ascribed; that indeed opened the way to the reign of freedom; but never was it perfectly secure till your hand have birth to the federal constitution—and you renounced the joys of retirement to seal by your administration in peace, what you had achieved in war.
 To the eternal God, who is thy refuge, we commit in our prayers, the care of thy precious life: and when, full of years, thou shalt be gathered unto the people, thy righteousness shall go before thee, and we shall remember amidst our regret, “that the Lord hath set apart the godly for himself,” whilst thy name and thy virtues will remain an indelible memorial on our minds.
+Manuel Josephson.
+For and in behalf and under the authority of the several Congregations aforesaid.

 Philadelphia, 19th Dec.
 1790.